Inspiration What Does the Color Yellow Mean Within Art

-Now, what does the colour yellow mean spiritually?
-As the colour of light and divinity, the brilliance of the yellow colour palette represents holiness in Christianity.
+Now, what does the color yellow mean spiritually?
+As the color of light and divinity, the brilliance of the yellow color palette represents holiness in Christianity.
 This is evident in the golden halo that appears on top of the head of Christ, and the blinding light that emanates from the ‘chosen ones’.
 These are best represented in the religious paintings that gained much popularity during the Renaissance era.
 Yet, due to its off-white property, yellow was also associated with Judas Iscariot and heretics that represented corruption and wickedness.

 The Peruzzi Altarpiece, Giotto di Bondone.
 Gold and tempera on panel, 1300 ca.

 In Buddhism, yellow has the highest symbolic value through its link with the saffron robes of monks.
-This colour, previously worn by criminals, was chosen by Gautama Buddha as a symbol of his humility and separation from materialist society.
+This color, previously worn by criminals, was chosen by Gautama Buddha as a symbol of his humility and separation from materialist society.
 Saffron yellow signifies renunciation, desirelessness, and humility.
-It is the colour of earth, and a symbol of rootedness in the earth.
+It is the color of earth, and a symbol of rootedness in the earth.

 I wandered lonely as a cloud